 You want to love what you’re doing for the organization.
 Otherwise, you’re not going to do it if you don’t enjoy it.
 As part of the executive board, I am a vote for most major decisions regarding the organization.

 The promotion of sensible drug policy is the core principle here.
 We want to promote sensible drug policy in communities across Canada.
-We want to raise awareness.
-We want to equip people with the resources necessary as activists to speak out against irrational drug policies in Canada.
+We want to raise awareness and equip people with the resources necessary as activists to speak out against irrational drug policies, mobilize and enact change.

-Remote communities are important because, despite drug problems existing there, they lack resources for minimizing the potential for drug-related harm, e.g. addiction counselling, harm reduction resources, etc. Therefore, their experience with drug policy is unique and important.
+I hope we continue to expand our network.
+We have a strong presence in Ontario and Quebec.
+I would love for CSSDP to move into remote communities.
+Remote communities are important because, despite drug problems existing there, they lack resources for minimizing the potential for drug-related harm, e.g. addiction counseling, harm reduction resources, etc. Therefore, their experience with drug policy is unique and important.
 They are included in discussions about improving drug policies.

 If we have a strong presence across Canada, a big national network, we can work together towards the improvement of drug policy.
 With the Liberal proposal for legalization, I hope CSSDP will be involved in bringing the youth voice to the decision-making processes.